xcube-dev/xcube/docs/source/devguide.md

 Otherwise name the primary dataset argument `dataset`.

-Reflect the fact, that a certain API method or function operates only on datasets that conform with the xcube data cube specifications by using `cube` in its name rather than `dataset`.
-For example `compute_dataset` can operate on any xarray datasets, while `get_cube_values_for_points` expects a data cube as input or `read_cube` ensures it will return valid data cubes only.
+Reflect the fact, that a certain API method or function operates only on datasets that conform with the xcube dataset specifications by using `cube` in its name rather than `dataset`.
+For example `compute_dataset` can operate on any xarray datasets, while `get_cube_values_for_points` expects a xcube dataset as input or `read_cube` ensures it will return valid data cubes only.

 In the implementation, if `not cube_asserted`, we must assert and verify the `cube` is a cube.